By Fransisco Msonge (MD), 2024.

 The meeting took place at night.
 “There were many lights,” and the apostle Paul “continued his words until midnight.”
 The only night on that first day is the one we know as Saturday night.
 Biblical days begin and end at sunset.
 The first day of the Bible begins at sunset on Saturday evening and ends at sunset on Sunday evening.
 So the “midnight” that Paul “continued his words” must have been Saturday night.

-The Jews counted their days from evening to evening so every evening was a start of the new day.
+The Jews counted their days from evening to evening so every evening was the start of the new day.
 God called light day and darkness night (Gen 1:3-5).
 According to the scriptures, a day is made of one night and one day (Gen. 1:8, 13, 19, 23, 31). and according to this principle, the night of the first day of the week would be the same as our Saturday night.
 There is no doubt that Paul counted this way, and that is why the apostle waited until the Sabbath of the Lord was over, held his last religious meeting, said goodbye to his brothers in Troas on Saturday night, and finally continued his journey on Sunday morning.

 Acts 2:46 reads, “And they, continuing daily with one accord in the temple, and breaking bread from house to house, did eat their meat with gladness and singleness of heart.”
 This Paul`s meeting at Troas on Saturday at midnight was just a regular meeting that could be held on any day.